borisovski-borche/small-side-projets/README.md

 # side-projects

-repo for all the side projects i'm working on/have completed
+repo for small side projects, mostly done in vanilla

+the purpose of this repo is to archive them online